From 1 - 10 / 45

 In fishing trials, the short term survival rates for hook caught flathead (Platycephalus bassensis in Tasmania and P. fuscus in Queensland) were examined to determine critical factors affecting post-release survival.
 Biological information (size) and hooking location/damage were recorded and fish held for several days in aquaria to assess survival rates.
 In order to relate hooking location and catch rates for a range of hook types (including circle hooks) structured fishing trials and volunteer fishers (using a diary system) provided information on fish size, hook type and hooking location.

 • The data is quantitative abundance of fish and megafaunal invertebrates and algal % cover derived from transect based counts at a wide range of locations across Temperate Australia.
 The methods are described in detail in Edgar and Barrett (1997).
 Primarily the data are derived from transects at 5 m depth and/or 10 m depth at each site surveyed.
-Methods were initially developed for research on temporal changes following protection in Tasmanian long-term MPAs (Maria Is, Tinderbox, Ninepin Point, Governor Island), and the data represented by this record has been collected at Maria Island.
-In many cases the dataset involves temporal replication (year scale), particularly for the core Tasmanian MPAs represented by this record.
+Methods were initially developed for research on temporal changes following protection in Tasmanian MPAs (Maria Is, Tinderbox, Ninepin Point, Governor Island).
+The data represented by this record was collected in MPA studies and surveys interstate, and was collected from Althorpe Islands and Yorke Peninsula.(SA).
+In many cases the dataset involved temporal replication (year scale).

 • The data is quantitative abundance of fish and megafaunal invertebrates and algal % cover derived from transect based counts at a wide range of locations across Temperate Australia.
 The methods are described in detail in Edgar and Barrett (1997).
 Primarily the data are derived from transects at 5 m depth and/or 10 m depth at each site surveyed.
-Methods were initially developed for research on temporal changes following protection in Tasmanian long-term MPAs (Maria Is, Tinderbox, Ninepin Point, Governor Island), and the data represented by this record has been collected at Ninepin Point.
+Methods were initially developed for research on temporal changes following protection in Tasmanian long-term MPAs (Maria Is, Tinderbox, Ninepin Point, Governor Island), and the data represented by this record has been collected at Tinderbox.
 In many cases the dataset involves temporal replication (year scale), particularly for the core Tasmanian MPAs represented by this record.

 • The data is quantitative abundance of fish and megafaunal invertebrates and algal % cover derived from transect based counts at a wide range of locations across Temperate Australia.
 The methods are described in detail in Edgar and Barrett (1997).
 Primarily the data are derived from transects at 5 m depth and/or 10 m depth at each site surveyed.
 Methods were initially developed for research on temporal changes following protection in Tasmanian MPAs (Maria Is, Tinderbox, Ninepin Point, Governor Island).
-The data represented by this record was collected in MPA studies and surveys interstate, and was collected from Jurien Bay (WA).
+The data represented by this record was collected in MPA studies and surveys interstate, and was collected from Esperence to Albany (WA).
 In many cases the dataset involved temporal replication (year scale).